dylanperdigao/dylanperdigao/README.md

 That's a good question... :) buuuuuut I'm Dylan Perdigão, a student of Informatics Engineering at the University of Coimbra 🇵🇹

 ## About Me
-  ➤ 👤 I'm a 🇵🇹Portuguese/🇨🇭Swiss man
+  ➤ 👤 I'm a 🇵🇹Portuguese/🇨🇭Swiss man\n
-  ➤ 👶🏻 I was born in 🇨🇭Switzerland
+  ➤ 👶🏻 I was born in 🇨🇭Switzerland\n
-  ➤ 🏠 I'm actually living in 🇵🇹Portugal
+  ➤ 🏠 I'm actually living in 🇵🇹Portugal\n
-  ➤ 🔭 I’m currently working on some courses projects in my university ➤ 🌱 I’m currently learning PHP, OpenGL and C++
+  ➤ 🔭 I’m currently working on some courses projects in my university\n ➤ 🌱 I’m currently learning PHP, OpenGL and C++\n

 ## Languages
-My favorite programming language is:
+My favorite programming language is:\n
-  ➤ 🐍 Python
+  ➤ 🐍 Python\n
-But I know other languages like:
+But I know other languages like:\n
   ➤ C
   ➤ Java
   ➤ Javascript (and HTML/CSS)